valiot/opex62541/docs/tutorials/Lifecycle.md

 :ok = Server.set_users(server_pid, [{"alde103", "103alde"}, {"pedro", "ordep"}])
 ```

-In this example we declare two users (alde103 and pedro) with their respective passwords.
+In this example, we declare two users (alde103 and pedro) with their respective passwords.

-**Note**: This is not the best way to secure your OPC UA Server, refer to [Security](https://hexdocs.pm/opex62541/doc/security.html) tutorial for a better approach.
+**Note**: This is not the best way to secure your OPC UA Server.
+Refer to [Security](https://hexdocs.pm/opex62541/doc/security.html) tutorial for a better approach.

 ### Start / Stop

-At this point the server will not accept requests yet, use the `start/1` function to explicitly start the server.
+At this point, the server will not accept requests yet.
+Use the `start/1` function to start the server explicitly.

 ```elixir
 :ok = Server.start(server_pid)